dcrow2huskers/error-normalizer/README.md

 ## Acknowledgements

-This app was built using Jaded AI's open-source EasyOCR, Streamlit, and Ollama's open-source LLaVA vision and text large language model.
+This app was built using open-source tools including EasyOCR, Streamlit, and Ollama’s LLaVA vision-language model.
 ---